-Actions to address risks and opportunities (6.1) Climate Change Considerations/Opportunities Determine risks and opportunities related to: Consider climate related risks and opportunities referring to the analysis conducted in 4.1 (and addressed further in 6.1.2) and the needs and expectations of interested parties (4.2) as well as compliance obligations (6.1.3.).
-Environmental aspects Compliance obligations Context analysis If your organisation has an existing approach or processes to manage risks, then consider integrating and embedding within/alongside those systems. - Interested parties
+Actions to address risks and opportunities (6.1) Climate Change Considerations / Opportunities Determine risks and opportunities related to: Consider climate related risks and opportunities referring to the analysis conducted in 4.1 (and addressed further in 6.1.2) and the opportunities related to. needs and expectations of interested parties (4.2) as well as i) Environmental aspects,ii) Compliance compliance obligations (6.1.3.). obligations, If your organisation has an existing approach or processes to manage iii) Context analysis, risks, then consider integrating and embedding within / alongside iv) Interested parties. those systems.